-With its new Breitling for Bentley Barnato 42 Midnight Carbon, the Swiss manufacturer keeps gradually putting on a pretty strict diet its best-selling models that were designed in partnership with Bentley.
+With its new Breitling for Bentley Barnato 42 Midnight Carbon, the Swiss manufacturer keeps gradually putting on a pretty strict diet its best-selling models designed in partnership with Bentley.
 Packing them in smaller bodies, but still offering a nice combination of superb build quality and mass-produced movements that are finely tuned to the highest standards of accuracy, the company introduces a new generation of accessories that could be worn not only by basketballs stars, but also by an ordinary CEO obsessed with British motorsport legacy, but still sane enough not to wear a humburger-sized monstrosity with a formal suit.

-Delivered in a relatively compact body around 42 millimeters in wide, the new watch is some 7 mm smaller in diameter than the gargantuan 49 mm Breitling for Bentley Barnato Racing Chronograph that was revealed in early 2011.
+Delivered in a relatively compact body around 42 millimeters in wide, the new watch is some 7 mm smaller in diameter than the gargantuan 49 mm Breitling for Bentley Barnato Racing Chronograph from early 2011.

 Well, perhaps the setting crown and the chronograph push-pieces at 2 and 4 o’clock look a little larger, but that’s only for the better since the parts provide the watch with a bit more brutal, rugged appearance.

 The main differences between the 49 mm and this new 42 mm model are limited to the dial.

 The new watch ditches the rotating steering-wheel-style disks of the original in favor of more traditional indicators that, with their thin polished hands and high-contrast, easily readable numerals, strongly remind me of instrument gauges on the Bentley Continental grand tourer.